ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

    * Make horizontal line for footnotes only visible in html output
    * Check external references markup
    * Consider a more suitable theme (may require changes to an existing one to get a good result)
+   * Must check over output (and models) from screenshots to make sure that it matches the current release of OpenCOR, especially against running experiments for the first time.

 ---------------------------